Wichita Falls Independent School District

 The school district has continuously been recognized for its overall academic success from the Texas Education Agency and the Magnet Schools of America Association.
 In 1999 and 2001 respectively, Washington/ Jackson Math/Science Center and G.H.
 Kirby Junior High were awarded the Ronald P. Simpson award, giving them the title of "Best Magnet School in America" for a year.
 The district also boasts that many of its schools have received the Texas Blue Ribbon award or have attained "Exemplary" status from the TEA.

-In 2005, Hirschi High School IB World Topics teacher Sherry Lindemann was named Texas Teacher of the Year where she represented the WFISD and thousands of Texas teachers at a formal ceremony held by President George W. Bush and First Lady Laura Bush in the White House Rose Garden.
+In 2005, Hirschi High School IB World Topics teacher Sherry Lindemann was named Texas Secondary Teacher of the Year, and selected as a nominee for National Teacher of the Year.
+Ms. Lindemann represented the WFISD and thousands of Texas teachers at a formal ceremony held by President George W. Bush and First Lady Laura Bush in the White House Rose Garden.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+In 2022, the school district was given an overall accountability rating of 'B' (80) by the Texas Education Agency.

 History

-In 1908 the Texas Legislature issued a charter for the creation of the school district.
+The first high school in Wichita Falls was built in 1890, and the first graduating class was 1892.
+In 1908 the Texas Legislature issued a special charter for the Wichita Falls Independent School District.
+A new high school opened in 1910, and the original 1890 high school was converted into an elementary school.

+The A.E.
+Holland school, constructed in 1921, wasn't originally known as Holland.
+It was named Barwise in honor of Wichita Falls pioneer J.H.
+Barwise.
+Because of segregation, white students attended Barwise, while black students went to school at Booker T. Washington.
+The Brown v.
+Board of Education Supreme Court decision in 1954 ruled against school segregation, but like a lot of districts in the south, it took Wichita Falls many years to catch up to that decision.

+Rider High opened in 1961, followed the next year by Hirschi High.

+The construction of two new high schools - Legacy and Memorial - were both on schedule and on budget as of January 2023, and are scheduled to open for classes in Fall 2024.
+The opening of these two new schools means the three existing high schools – Wichita Falls, Rider, and Hirschi – closed at the end of the 2023-2024 school year.
+Hirschi reopened as a middle school, replacing Kirby, in 2024.
+Rider reopened as a middle school, replacing McNiel, in 2025.
+McNiel will reopen in 2026 as an elementary school.